hopsoft/universalid/README.md

 ```

 > [!TIP]
-> If you don't need a URL-Safe UID, you can use `UniversalID::Packer` to speed things up.
+> If you don't need a URL-Safe UID, you can use `UniversalID::Packer` to speed things up a bit.

 ```ruby
 packed = UniversalID::Packer.pack(campaign, options)